 In April 2015, Grammo Suspect released the first song on her upcoming album Embrace Diversity, which focused on themes affecting the LGBTQI community in Kenya, Africa and the whole world at large.
 As an openly gay musician, Grammo Suspect has faced discrimination and abuse from the police, local gangs and the music community.
 Songs such as the single Our Love is Valid present a clear challenge to the conservative values of Grammo’s home country as she fights to give support to people who, like her, suffer for their sexuality.

 Song: My Identity, Grammo Suspect, 2017

 Grammo is an inspiration for others wishing to come out as gay in Kenya and continues to campaign publicly despite a ban from any radio stations and continued harassment for her appearances and sexuality since 2005.

-Grace Munene is an Artists-at-Risk (AR) Resident at AR-Kovent.
-AR-Konvent is part of the AR-Network curated and coordinated by Perpetuum Mobile (PM) and is funded and curated in cooperation with #NoCallerem.
-Coordination by the AR Secretariat is generously funded by Kone Foundation.
+Grammo Suspect – Rainbow Ambassador Kenya is an Artists-at-Risk (AR) Resident at Konvent Puntzero, Catalonia.
+AR- Catalonia is coordinated by Perpetuum Mobile (PM) and is funded and curated in cooperation with #NoCallerem.
+Coordination by the AR Secretariat is generously funded by the Kone Foundation.

 Background image, video still from the Video Our Love is Valid, Grammo Suspect, 2016